1844-1865 : Childhood and Early Education

 Mary met the American banker James Stillman in 1906 who went on to own the largest collection of her work and invited Ambroise Vollard, the art dealer, to Beaufresne.

 That same year tragedy struck again with the premature death of her brother Alexander.

 Mary made friends with the artist George Bidle and in 1913 and 1914 split her time between Le Mesnil-Théribus, Paris and Grasse, she was interviewed by the writer Achille Segard who published her first biography in 1913.
 Mary ceased painting in 1914 suffering from diabetes and cataracts and by 1921 she had become blind.

 In 1915, Louisine Havemeyer organized an exhibition of works produced after 1900 at the Knoedler gallery in New York for the benefit of the suffragettes, a cause which she and Mary ardently supported and gave numerous lectures on her friend's career.
 Degas died in Paris on September 27, 1917.

-She died on the 14th June aged eighty three in her Château de Beaufresne and was buried with her parents, her brother Robert and her sister Lydia. in the family plot in the village cemetery of Le Mesnil-Théribus.
+She died on the 14th June aged eighty two in her Château de Beaufresne and was buried with her parents, her brother Robert and her sister Lydia in the family plot in the village cemetery of Le Mesnil-Théribus.